Davao–Cotabato Road: Davao City to Digos

 Starting at the Bonifacio Rotunda in the city proper of Davao, Davao–Cotabato Road runs northwest as A. Pichon Street, a one-way street carrying southeast-bound traffic.
 It then turns southwest to Elpidio Quirino Avenue and becomes McArthur Highway at General Generoso Bridge I over Davao River, all through Davao City proper.
 It then enters Santa Cruz, Davao del Sur as it traverses its eastern coast.
 It enters Digos and there it meets Digos–Makar Road, locally known as Rizal Avenue, where N1/AH26 would continue.

 This section is part of Maharlika Highway or Asian Highway 26 (AH26), which covers most of National Route 1 (N1).

 Digos to Makilala

 N75 commences at the intersection with N1/AH26.
 It traverses to the west through the municipality of Bansalan onto towards Makilala for 32 km.
 There is a gateway sign when entering Makilala.

 Makilala to Matalam

 At Makilala, it connects towards Makilala–Allah Valley Road (N76) which links Makilala to Sultan Kudarat Province.
-It traverses Kidapawan and connects to Paco–Roxas–Arakan Valley–Junction Davao–Bukidnon Road (N942).
+It traverses Kidapawan, where it is locally known as Quezon Boulevard, and connects to Paco–Roxas–Arakan Valley–Junction Davao–Bukidnon Road (N942).
 The route then traverses into Matalam for 47 km.
 There is a roundabout that connects Davao–Cotabato Road to a national tertiary highway that leads to M'lang and a shortcut for Makilala–Allah Valley Road (N76).